isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 It was just after we stopped.
 The connecting door was opened wildly, and the saleswomen with large wrapping cloths on their backs rushed in.

-"Here, this car is available.
+"Here empty seats are.
 It's okay.
 Come here.
 Excuse me, all of you."

-The ladies began to unload their luggage, calling to each other.
+The ladies began to unload their luggages, calling to each other.

 -----beep, beep-----